 Math success is heavily dependent on executive function skills.
 Learn how you can support your teen.

-I am an educational therapist and mom of a high school student with a diagnosis of ADHD and anxiety.
+I am an educational therapist and mom of a college student with several diagnoses that make school/living tough.
 I homeschooled my son in the third grade and, more recently, in high school while working full time.

 You and I are on the same journey.
 And, while my professional background prepared me to address his attention and executive functioning challenges, nothing prepared me for the demands of parenting a child who was constantly stressed from school.

 Sound familiar?
 Are you exhausted, worried, or frustrated when talking with your teen about school?
-Does your teen often lash out or check-out?
-I promise, there is a better way to get through school.Learn more about Dynell's journey
+Does your teen often lash out or check out?
+I promise, there is a better way.Learn more about Dynell's journey

-Helping middle and high school students succeed in school, learn about themselves, and take charge of their education.
+Helping middle, high school, and college students recognize their gifts, succeed in school, and take charge of their education.